The question of whether General Motors (NYSE:GM) can survive or go out of business depends largely on the company’s ability to service its debt.

 Therefore, GM was still able to cover the incurred interest costs with the adjusted EBIT at more than 4X the ratio.

-Similarly, GM’s interest coverage ratio subsequently rebounded and reached as much as 11.1X in fiscal Q1 2021.
+Similarly, GM’s interest coverage ratio subsequently rebounded and reached as much as 15X in fiscal Q3 2021.

 At this ratio, GM’s adjusted EBIT was more than sufficient to cover the incurred interest costs.

-To recap, GM’s automotive interest expense has been on a rise and reached a new high at $1.16 billion as of fiscal 1Q 2021.
+To recap, GM’s automotive interest expense has been on a rise and reached as much as $1 billion on a TTM basis as of fiscal 3Q 2021.

-Despite having a rising interest expense, GM’s interest coverage ratio with respect to both operating income and adjusted EBIT also has been on a rise, meaning that the company’s core operations have been able to cover the incurred rising interest costs.
+Despite having a rising interest expense, GM’s interest coverage ratio with respect to both operating income and adjusted EBIT also has been on a rise, meaning that the company’s core operations have been improving and be able to cover the incurred rising interest costs.

 GM still has much work to do given that its current interest coverage ratio was still significantly lower than its historical highs reported in fiscal 2016 and 2017.